TimMilesCox/masmx/masmx.7r3/src/README.txt

         gcc -m32 -funsigned-char -DINTEL -DSUSE -o ../masmz masm.c

-There are four binaries for each platform
+There are five binaries for each platform
 _________________________________________

-	masmx	masmz	mmx	imx
+	masmx	masmz	mmx	imx	symbol

-The sources of mmx and imx are in this directory src/
+The sources of mmx, imx and symbol are in this directory src/

-They are s_record format converter and i_record format converter
+mmx and imx are s_record format converter and i_record format converter

 For Microsoft
 _____________